-- 2. If a disc is stained, clean the surface with a soft cloth, wiping from center to edge. - 3.
-Do not apply paper, paper CD labels, or tape to the disc; avoid scratching a disc. - 4.
-Do not use solvents such as benzine, thinner, cleaners, or antistatic sprays. - 5.
-Store a disc in its case after playing. - 6.
-Do not expose a disc to direct sunlight. - 7.
-Do not store a disc where temperatures may become too high. - 8.
-Do not play discs that are small in size or have irregular shapes.
+2. If the disc is stained, clean the surface with a soft cloth, wiping from center to edge.

+3. Do not apply paper or tape to the disc; avoid scratching the disc.

+4. Do not use solvents such as benzene, thinner, cleaners, or anti-static sprays.

+5. Store the disc in its case after playing.

+6. Do not expose the disc to direct sunlight.

+7. Do not store the disc where temperatures may become too high.

+NOTE: If you experience difficulty in playing a particular disc, it may be damaged (i.e., scratched, reflective coating removed, a hair, moisture or dew on the disc)

+oversized, or have protection encoding.
+Try a known good disc before considering disc player service.

+RADIO OPERATION AND CELLULAR PHONES

+Under certain conditions, the cellular phone being on in your vehicle can cause erratic or noisy performance from your radio.
+This condition may be lessened or eliminated by relocating the cellular phone antenna.
+This condition is not harmful to the radio.
+If your radio performance does not satisfactorily "clear" by the repositioning of the antenna, it is recommended that the radio volume be turned down or off during cellular phone operation.